GabrielHoffman/variancePartition/README.md

 ### Update
 `variancePartition` 2.0.0 includes a new implementation of the core variance partitioning analysis using `fastglmm::varpart()`.
 It also supports negative binomial count models from `edgeR` and `DESeq2`.
+See [variance partitioning for count data](articles/varpart.html).

 See [Changelog](news/index.html).